 Are brewery tours or private events offered?

 While we do not offer public tours of the brewing facility, there are ample sight lines from the taproom and patio.
-Similarly, private events are unavailable but we will do our best to set aside reserved seating during normal business hours with advance notice.
+Private events are welcome in our event space, please contact us via email (firstname.lastname@example.org) for details and to reserve your time with us.

 Do you sell beer in bottles or cans?

-With a few exceptions, our beers are routinely available in 64oz and 32oz growler fills.
+Usually we have a couple of our beers available in 16oz 4-pack cans.
 We happily fill growlers from outside breweries as well.
 750ml crowlers are pre-filled and available semi-regularly for purchase.
-Follow us online for the most up-to-date offerings.
+Follow us on FB (https://www.facebook.com/pulpitrockbrewing) for the most up-to-date offerings.